Dev-RoMa/carDrive-Godot-/READMEPLS.txt

 V.7 -- add testing area such as jumps and other specialty objects
     -- add health to the sedan ,once hp == 0 car stop moving -- add explosion on kill

+V.7 -- added testing area, one jump, road with sidewalks and two buildings
+    -- the sedan (car 2) has health now, u can kill it with enough pews pews or a few rocket blasts --> explosion on kill yet not added